aniket98raj/Mobile-Price-Range-Prediction/README.md

 # Mobile-Price-Range-Prediction

+This is the Capstone project which is a part of my Data Science training at AlmaBetter.

 A Machine Learning project to predict a price range indicating how high the price of a mobile when the specifications of a mobile are given.